SydneySForbes/SydneySForbes/README.md

 Frameworks: Node.js, Express.js
 Other: APIs

+👩🏾‍💻 Current Projects:
+💻 App for the Kennesaw State Rec Center.
+Colorstack Group project; designing for people who are new to the gym.
+Backend development using Swift and XCode.

+💻 Web application that can assist potential Ford vehicle owners in selecting the most desireable trim level for the vehicle they are interested in.

+💻 Honors Research Project on the impact of Machine Learning on database systems.

 📈 My Journey:
 I’m continuously growing my technical skills and expanding my understanding of software development best practices.
 This repository is a collection of projects that reflect my learning path and passion for software engineering and machine learning.
 Each project here demonstrates my ability to: